5 Skincare Ingredients That Can Make Your Skin More Sensitive to Sunlight

-Broad-spectrum SPF is an everyday skin-care must.
+Broad-spectrum SPF is an everyday skincare must.
 But did you know that certain ingredients found in your favorite products can cause photosensitivity and make you more prone to burning?
-So to keep your skin safe from sun damage, lather on an extra layer of sunscreen in the AM and keep reading.
+To keep your skin safe from sun damage, lather on an extra layer of sunscreen in the AM and keep reading.
 Here, we’re sharing which ingredients can cause sensitivity to the sun.

 What Is Photosensitivity?

 According to the FDA, “Photosensitivity makes a person sensitive to sunlight and can cause sunburn-like symptoms, a rash or other unwanted side effects.
 It can be triggered by products applied to the skin or medicines taken by mouth or injected.”
 Photosensitivity doesn’t just mean sunburns, either.
 It can also increase your chances of developing signs of skin aging, including dark spots, skin discoloration and wrinkles.

 Typically, ingredients that cause sensitivity to the sun are those that also help to exfoliate away dead surface cells or treat acne.
 The active ingredients reveal fresher skin that is more prone to reacting to the sun’s rays.
 In addition to using products that contain these ingredients at night, it’s always recommended to apply sunscreen in the morning to help protect skin from sun sensitivity and damage.

 Skincare Ingredients That Can Cause Sun Sensitivity